matthewroach/dev-config/README.md

 Version is handling with `npm` and uses [semver](https://semver.org)

-Use the correct `npm run version:{type}` command to bump the verison
+Use the correct `npm run version:{type}` command to bump the version

 - `major` - Used for created a breaking change release - 1.0.0 -> 2.0.0
 - `minor` - Increase the minor version - 1.1.0 -> 1.2.0